-Capitol Technology University is committed to providing relevant learning in a quality learning environment.
-The university continuously reviews the higher education landscape to identify opportunities to revise and enhance the learning environment, either online or on campus.
+Capitol College is committed to providing relevant learning in a quality learning environment.
+Capitol continuously reviews the higher education landscape to identify opportunities to revise and enhance the learning environment, either online or on campus.
 Capitol will develop plans to ensure the sustainability of the organization.